isakbm/restshop/README.md

 `pip install -e SDK`

+# 6 Test pyshop installation

+`python -c "import pyshop; pyshop.ShopSession(); print('ok')"`

+> **NOTE**: You should see `ok` printed.
+If you get a bunch of text followed by `ImportError: DLL ...` then check you python version, and change to 3.7 if it was 3.8 and vice-versa.

-# 6 Install shop_rest in editable mode
+# 7 Install shop_rest in editable mode

 `pip install -e .`

-# 7 Test the server without starting it
+# 8 Test the server without starting it

 `pytest`

-# 8 Start up the server
+# 9 Start up the server

 `uvicorn main:app --reload`

-# 9 Use the SwaggerUI to play around with requests
+# 10 Use the SwaggerUI to play around with requests

 Open this link -> [localhost:8000/docs](localhost:8000/docs)

 ![swagger-ui](swagger-ui.png "swagger-ui")

-# 10 Debug using vscode
+# 11 Debug using vscode

 Hit F5 and choose FastAPI